j3ssie/metabigor/README.md

     * Your query will optimized so you gonna get more result than using it by hand or API key.
     * Never get duplicate result.

 ## How it works?
-Metabigor gonna use your cookie or not to simulate search from browser and optimize the query to get more result.
+Metabigor gonna use your cookie or not to simulate search from browser and automatic optimize the query to get more result.

 ## Search Engine currently supported
 - [x] Shodan.
+- [x] Fofa Pro.
+- [x] ZoomEye.
 - [x] Censys.
-- [x] Fofa Pro.

 ## Installation
 ```